 Our canals and rivers are enjoyed by millions of people every year.
 Most of them appreciate that they are safe and pleasant places to visit so leave them as they found them.

-However, each year we still clean up hundreds of tonnes of floating litter, towpath litter, fly tipped waste, dog poo and pollution to make sure other people’s rubbish doesn’t spoil your enjoyment of our waterways.
+However, each year we still clean up hundreds of tonnes of floating litter, towpath litter, fly tipped waste, hazardous waste, dog poo and pollution to make sure other people's rubbish doesn't spoil your enjoyment of our waterways.

 Cleaning this up diverts funds away from essential maintenance and restoration work.
 The good news is that it’s easy to help us keep our canals, rivers and towpaths tidy.
 Here’s how…

-Over the course of a year we’ll empty around 46,000 litter and dog bins, 60,000 large wheelie bins and 1,200 skips.
+Over the course of a year, we'll empty around 67,000 wheelie bins and 1,500 skips costing just under £1.2m.

 You can find out here how much we save from landfill and recycle.